nf-core/sarek/docs/usage.md

 TREATMENT_REP3,AEG588A6_S6_L004_R1_001.bam
 ```

+##### Full samplesheet

-In this example (`example_pair_fastq.tsv`) all possible columns are used.
+In this example, all possible columns are used.
 There are 3 read groups for the normal sample and 2 for the tumor sample including the `gender` information per patient:

 ```console
 patient,gender,status,sample,lane,fastq_1,fastq_2